RMLio/prov4itdata-web-app/docs/REPORT.md

 ### [Flickr]

 Flickr is an online photo management and sharing application.
-Its resources are made available through the [Flickr API](https://www.flickr.com/services/developer/api/).
+Its resources are made available through the [Flickr API][Flickr-API].
 Flickr follows the [OAuth1.0a] protocol which requires that requests to protected resources are signed using the Consumer Secret and Token Secret.
 By specifying the protocol in the [RML Mapping][RML-mapping] the [RMLMapper-JAVA] takes care of the necessary steps for creating requests to protected resources.
 This also contributes to the extensibility of our solution: when a service decides to change to another protocol, only changes to the [RML Mapping][RML-mapping] must be made.
 Hence, avoiding the need for rebuilding code.

 The data fields mapped from a Flickr Collection resource are